 Effects on the Eyes

 Saffron benefits have been discovered and used traditionally by different nations for various eye diseases such as corneal disease, sore eyes, cataracts and purulent eye infection.
-The Kohl pencil was used in Egyptian antiquity.
+The kohl pencil was used in Egyptian antiquity.
 It is still used today to make eyes black.
 In fact, oriental women used it to protect themselves from attacks related to the sun, the wind, the sand and possibly ocular infections as well.
-Kohl was, in fact, a very fine powder obtained by grinding cloves, rosewood, Saffron, and antimony.
-Current investigations show that Saffron extract can reduce eye diseases such as cataracts, retinal degeneration, light-mediated photoreceptor cell death, and improve blood circulation and retinal function.
+Kohl was, in fact, a very fine powder obtained by grinding cloves, rosewood, saffron, and antimony.
+Current investigations show that saffron extract can reduce eye diseases such as cataracts, retinal degeneration, light-mediated photoreceptor cell death, and improves blood circulation and retinal function.

 Share this article with others and let them know more about the benefits of saffron!